 Viveza is one of the most interesting tools in the bundle, letting you control color and exposure settings in your whole photo or just selected areas.
 Click 'Add a control point' to select a certain color, then move the brightness, contrast, saturation and structure sliders and you'll see areas of that hue change independently of the rest of the image.
 The effects can be subtle or incredibly striking – it's entirely up to you.

-It's amazing that these seven powerful image editors are yours to use completely free - no strings attached.
+It's amazing that these seven powerful image editors are yours to use completely free.
 Download them today, start experimenting and bring your photo collection to life.